Sinema took Wall Street money while killing tax on investors

 “I generally support centrist Democrats and her seat is important to keep a Democratic Senate majority,” Belluck said, adding that his family has known Sinema since her election to Congress.
 "She and I have never discussed private equity taxation.”

-"Senator Sinema said she would not vote for the bill ... unless we took it out," Senate Majority Leader Chuck Schumer told reporters last week.
-"We had no choice."
+“Senator Sinema said she would not vote for the bill ... unless we took it out,” Senate Majority Leader Charles E. Schumer told reporters last week.
+"We had no choice.”

 But after private equity lobbyists discovered a provision in the bill that would have subjected many of them to a separate 15% corporate minimum tax, they urgently pressed Sinema and other centrist Democrats for changes, according to emails as well as four people with direct knowledge of the matter who requested anonymity to discuss internal deliberations.

-"Given the breaking nature of this development we need as many offices as possible weighing in with concerns to Leader Schumer's office," Blackstone lobbyist Ryan McConaghy wrote in a Saturday afternoon email obtained by the AP, which included proposed language for modifying the bill.
-"Would you and your boss be willing to raise the alarm on this and express concerns with Schumer and team?"
+“Given the breaking nature of this development we need as many offices as possible weighing in with concerns to Leader Schumer’s office,” Blackstone lobbyist Ryan McConaghy wrote in an email Aug.
+6 obtained by the AP, which included proposed language for modifying the bill.
+“Would you and your boss be willing to raise the alarm on this and express concerns with Schumer and team?”

 McConaghy did not respond to a request for comment.